spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202304.0/marketplace-product-offer-feature-integration.md

 | spy_product_offer_validity                   | table  | created |

-Make sure that the following changes were applied in transfer objects:
+Make sure that the following changes have been applied in transfer objects:

 | TRANSFER                                   | TYPE     | EVENT   | PATH                                                                 |
 |--------------------------------------------|----------|---------|----------------------------------------------------------------------|